chirpley/docs/docs/source/Register.rst

 Activation
 ----------------

-After you've send the form, you'll receive a message in your email box.
+After you've send the form, you'll receive a message in your email box (If you can't find it in your imbox, please check your spambox).
 This includes a link to complete your registration.

 .. image:: _static/images/activate.png
   :width: 400
   :align: center
   :alt: Chirpley Activation

 Follow the link and you'll be served with some questions to complete your registration.